Finisterre (retailer): Ambassadors

 Finisterre also supported former Rugby player Josh Lewsey on his attempt to climb Mount Everest.
 Sadly Josh did not reach the summit due to a failure within his oxygen equipment and was forced to descend in a matter of life and death urgency.

 Awards

 During the company's history it has received a range of awards.
-Their awards include the RSPCA good business Award 2010, Observer Ethical Business Award 2008 and the Surfer's Path Green Wave Award 2008.
+Its awards include the RSPCA good business Award 2010, Observer Ethical Business Award 2008 and the Surfer's Path Green Wave Award 2008.

 Finisterre became a certified B Corporation in January 2018.